Biographical information on

 Three years later he attended the Advanced Course at Fort Sill, after which he was sent to Korea for a year.

 Upon return to the States, Jim was assigned to Fort Lewis, Washington.
 He and his wife divorced about that time.
 About three years after that event, Jim and his current wife left the Army and sought their futures in the private sector.
 Jim rented his expertise out to the Army for a time, serving as a defense contractor with skills as an opposing forces wargamer.
 That type of work lasted about five years in both Tacoma, Washington and Leavenworth, Kansas.
 Jim then took a position with another firm providing space support to the Army Space Institute at Fort Leavenworth.
 In that assignment Jim wrote a number of technical documents concerning the proper use of space-related equipment, and space-related lesson plans for the Command and General Staff college at Fort Leavenworth.
+Following this experience, Jim found a home in Boeing.

 During the years since Jim graduated from high school he acquired a BA in Biology from California State University at Fullerton, and a Master's of Science degree in Systems Management from the University of Southern California.
 He also became a member of American Mensa.